 Dr. Sungmin Cho joined the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS) in August 2018.
 His area of research interests covers China-Korean Peninsula relations, North Korea’s nuclear program, Korean unification, and the US alliance in East Asia.
 He also closely follows the domestic politics of China and North Korea.

 Prior to arriving at DKI APCSS, Dr. Cho was a lecturer for the Asian Studies Program at Georgetown University from 2016 to 2018, where he taught the domestic politics of China and the politics of nuclear weapons in East Asia for both undergraduate and graduate students.
-Dr. Cho has published and forthcoming articles in peer-reviewed journals, including World Politics, Asian Security, and Korea Observer.
-He also wrote over 20 pieces of book chapters, policy papers, media commentaries, and conference papers on the security issues of Northeast Asia and the political changes in China and North Korea.
+Dr. Cho has published articles on the politics and security affairs of Northeast Asia in peer-reviewed journals, including World Politics, The China Journal, Asian Security, Journal of Indo-Pacific Affairs, and Korea Observer.
+His commentaries appeared in Foreign Affairs, War on the Rocks, The Diplomat, and Defense One, among others.

 For his doctoral dissertation research, Dr. Cho conducted two rounds of fieldwork in China in 2015-2016, supported by Georgetown University’s summer research funds and the Smith Richardson Foundation.
 He did archival works in Beijing and interviewed former Chinese officials to explore China’s strategic openness to the Western democracy promotion programs.
 Previously between 2008-2010, Dr. Cho did fieldwork in the Chaoxian Autonomous Region in Northeastern China for his master’s thesis on China-North Korea relationship.
 He also worked at the Beijing office of the United Nations High Commissioner for Refugees for the protection of North Korean defectors in 2009.